Revit API : Dockable Window (A New Edition)

 • Register Dockable Window (figure 1.0)

 GetResourceImage method, to collect our image files that we just embedded in this current assembly resource file for Show command button.
-Method includes two parameters : (Assembly) an assembly , (string) name of an image and returns an ImageSource object. (figure 1.1)
+This method includes two parameters : (Assembly) an assembly , (string) name of an image and returns an ImageSource object. (figure 1.1)

 figure 1.1 – GetResourceImage Method